khulnasoft-lab/design.khulnasoft.com/contents/regions/settings.md

 ### Grouping

-The options in the settings pages are grouped by categories inside [accordions](/components/accordion).
+The options for admin, user, project and group settings are displayed in pages and are grouped by categories inside [accordions](/components/accordion).
 The most frequently used options should be made easily available to users on the page.
 Horizontal separators are placed between each category to give elements enough room to breathe.

 Each category displays a title and a brief explanation of what users should expect when the the accordion is expanded.
 Use consistent terms and follow the [voice and tone](/content/voice-tone) guidelines.